Your Donation Matters

-There are thousands of children in need in our area.
-Are you wanting to learn how you can get involved and assist vulnerable children?
+There are thousands of children in need in Kentucky.
+Are you wanting to learn more about how you can get involved?
 Stepping up can feel overwhelming.
-We encourage you to explore different levels of involvement:
+Try taking one step at a time.

 We accept many items to our kids clothes closet which helps a child in need.
 Please view our accepted items.
 For any physical gift cards, please have them shipped to the following address: